qualabs/SMPTE-Copilot/README.md

 **What it does:**
 1. Validates that the vector database exists (must run `ingest.py` first)
 2. Creates the embedding model, vector store, and retriever using `config.yaml` settings
-3. Embeds the query using the same embedding model used during ingestion
-4. Searches for the top-k most similar documents (k configured in `retrieval.k`)
+3. Executes the query pipeline: QueryEmbedding → Retrieve (see [Query Pipeline](#query-pipeline) for details)
-5. Displays results with similarity scores and document content
+4. Displays results with similarity scores and document content

 **Output:**
 - List of relevant documents ranked by similarity score